dnanexus/dxWDL/doc/Procedures.md

 - Build new externally visible release
   * run `build_jar.py --release`
   * Update [releases](https://github.com/dnanexus-rnd/dxWDL/releases) github page,
   use the `Draft a new release` button.
+  * Upload a dxWDL.jar file

 ## Post release
 - Update the version number in `reference.conf`.
 We don't want